lxm7/portfolio/src/pages/about/index.md

 templateKey: about-page
 title: About
 ---

-Javascript developer living in UK.
+React full-stack developer living in UK.

 Quick portfolio site primarily for complementing CV purposes.
 Built with Gatsby, NetlifyCMS and AWS.